ynput/ayon-documentation/website/docs/addon_substancedesigner_artist.md

 :::note
 Once the project is created with the template(s), there would be `temp_ayon_package.sbs` saved as the local temp file.
-You need to make sure you use workfile tool to save the files otherwise your working data inside `temp_ayon_package.sbs` would be gone after you closed the Substance Designer.
+You need to make sure you use 'Work Files' tool to save the files otherwise your working data inside `temp_ayon_package.sbs` would be gone if closing the 'Substance Designer' application.

 :::